rxt1k/smollpyprojects/README.md

 ### Shopping Cart System(`shcart.py`)
 A program which manages a shopping cart by allowing users to add items and view price

+### Quiz Game (`quiz.py`)
+A program with multiple questions with different options and the final score with help of python.